 Your dream company has invited you to interview for a project management job.
 They’ve asked you their questions, and now it’s your turn to find out whether the company is a good fit for you.
-Asking the right questions can give you an accurate glimpse of what it will really be like to work for your potentially new boss, team and organization.
+Asking the right questions can give you an accurate glimpse of what it will really be like to work for your potential new boss, team and organization.

 Here are ten revealing questions to ask during your interview process.

 1. What is the most important skill you think I should have?

 Turn the tables.
 Your interviewer will probably ask you what you think are the most important skills for a project manager.
 Find out what the team or organization values the most from team members.
 “The ability to track time” versus “teamwork skills” are two very different answers.
 This information will give you a good idea of how the organizational culture works—and what will be expected from the role you’re interviewing for.

 2. Where do project managers go in the company?

 This will help you work out what your likely career path is going to be if you’re successful in securing the job.
 Ideally, your interviewer will explain the structured opportunities available to you based on your level of experience and qualification.

 You should expect to hear that there are two main career paths: moving up within a project and program management, and also being promoted out of project management into other jobs.
 You’ll have to decide if the paths they explain fit your personal career goals.

 3. How many women/minorities/ex-project managers are on the Board?